 In accordance with Regulation 38A of the Chartered Accountants Regulations, 1988 as published by Notification No. 1-CA(7)/51/2000 dated 14th August 2001:-

-- And shall be declared passed if he obtains minimum 40% in each subject and 50% in aggregade including the paper(s), in which the candidate had secured more than 60 marks in the earlier examination.
+• And shall be declared passed if he obtains minimum 40% in each subject and 50% in aggregate including the paper(s), in which the candidate had secured more than 60 marks in the earlier examination.

 The implications of the above paragraph are clarified below:-

-- A Candidate shall be declared to have passed in a Group if he secures in one sitting – a minimum of 40% marks in each paper of the group.
-For the purpose of arriving at the aggregate marks, the paper(s) in which 60 or more marks were secured shall also be taken into account
+4. A Candidate shall be declared to have passed in a Group if he secures in one sitting – a minimum of 40% marks in each paper of the group.
+For the purpose of arriving at the aggregate marks, the paper(s) in which 60 or more marks were secured shall also be taken into account.

-Please Note – There is no condition wrt the number of marks you shall secure in the paper which you fail to clear.
+Please Note – There is no condition with respect to the number of marks you shall secure in the paper which you fail to clear.
 Even if you secure zero marks in the papers in which you fail, exemption would still be valid for papers in which you obtain 60 or more than 60 marks, provided you appeared in all the papers of the group.

 There is no maximum limit on the number of exemptions that can be availed by a Student.
 No Maximum Limit has been stated in the Chartered Accountants Act with respect to the No. of Exemptions and thus a student can avail of any number of Exemptions.

-There is a rumour amongst the CA Students Fraternity that Exemption in CA PCC/ CA IPCC/ CA Final can be claimed only in 1 paper which is wrong.
-We’ve confirmed the same in written with ICAI and they have also said that a student can avail exemptions in all papers in which he has secured more than 60 Marks provided he appeared for all papers in that group.
-Refer FAQ Section for more details
+There is a rumour amongst the CA Students Fraternity that Exemption in CA IPCC & CA Final can be claimed only in 1 paper which is wrong.
+We’ve confirmed the same in written with ICAI and they have also said that a student can avail exemptions in all papers of CA IPCC & CA Final in which he has secured more than 60 Marks provided he appeared for all papers in that group.
+Refer FAQ Section below for more details

 Once an exemption is awarded, the Student shall not be eligible for any other exemption in that group untill he has already exhausted the exemption awarded to him in that group.